• concomitant •

 Part of Speech: Adjective

 Meaning: Accompanying, happening at the same time or as a result of something else.

-Notes: Today's word is the adjective of the unfortunately rarely used verb concomitate "to accompany", as symptoms that concomitate flu.
+Notes: Today's word is the adjective of the unfortunately rarely used verb concomitate "to accompany", as 'symptoms that concomitate flu'.
 The noun concomitance "coexistence, accompaniment" has a special meaning in the Church: the presence of Christ's body and blood in either the bread or the wine in the Eucharist.
 One without the other is inconceivable.
-The adverb is concomitantly and, OK, go ahead and say concomitancy for the noun it you must.
+The adverb is concomitantly and, OK, go ahead and say concomitancy for the noun if you must.

 In Play: Today's word is ambiguous as to whether the two concurring events are causally related or not: "Everyone noticed the inkspot on Gridley's hand concomitant with the announcement that the gold-plated pen was missing."
 The ambiguity is in this sentence, too, "Grinding poverty concomitant with fabulous wealth is a cause for continuing concern among thoughtful people."